-Date of AGM Nature of Special Resolution 27 th September, 2018 NIL 27 th September, 2019 To increase borrowing limits under section 180(1) (c) of the Companies Act, 2013 30 th September, 2020 To increase borrowing limits under section 180(1) (c) of the Companies Act, 2013 Issuance of Non- Convertible Debentures by the company Authority to Issue Unsecured Subordinated Debts c) Details of Special Resolution passed through postal ballot during the financial year:
+Date of AGM Nature of Special Resolution 27 th September, 2019 To increase borrowing limits under section 180(1) (c) of the Companies Act, 2013 30 th September, 2020 To increase borrowing limits under section 180(1) (c) of the Companies Act, 2013 Issuance of Non- Convertible Debentures by the company.
+Authority to Issue Unsecured Subordinated Debts.
+31 st September, 2021 Issuance of Non- Convertible Debentures by the company.
+Issuance of Unsecured Subordinated Debts by the company.
+Approval of Related Party Transactions under Section 188 of the Companies Act, 2013.

+c) Details of Special Resolution passed through postal ballot during the financial year: